sandialabs/Fugu/docs/source/introduction.rst

 Fugu is a linking framework with a goal of being “easy” to build spiking circuits for a single computation.
 We provide a mechanism to combine small computational kernels (Bricks) into large computational graphs, but also Fugu provides some specifications: For the Bricks to transfer information, we need to agree on data formatting.
 For computation to be consistent, we need to agree on neuron behavior (lowest common denominator).
 For this to be useful, we need a hardware independent intermediate representation.

 Fugu includes but is not a simulator: We include a reference simulator *snn* which can quickly run small sized spiking networks.
 We hope to provide a more comprehensive and efficient simulator in the future.
 Fugu is designed to support a variety of backends including hardware platforms.
-We are working to build fugu Bricks for many useful kernels; We are hoping that the community will help contribute.
+We are working to build Fugu Bricks for many useful kernels; We are hoping that the community will help contribute.

 ===========